Migration Summer School

 - Migration governance

-This ten-day course provides a unique opportunity to take advantage of the unique research facilities of the European University Institute (including the Library) and to network with an enriching mix of professionals from around the world.
+Beyond the academic programme, the Migration Summer School provides a unique opportunity to take advantage of the research facilities of the European University Institute (including the Library) and to network with an enriching mix of postgraduate students, civil servants, officials at international organisations, representatives from NGOs and other civil society organisations, journalists, policy analysts, and teachers from around the world.
+You can follow the updates on Linkedin with the hashtag #MPCSummerSchool .

 Information for applicants